-Let us pray.
-(Silence) Lord Jesus Christ, you sent laborers to prepare for your coming: Be with all those who go forth in your Name, that by their witness and commitment the hearts of many will be turned to you; who live and reign for ever and ever.
+Lord Jesus Christ, you sent laborers to prepare for your coming: Be with all those who go forth in your Name, that by their witness and commitment the hearts of many will be turned to you; who live and reign for ever and ever.
 Amen.

 In the Name of God and of this congregation, I commission you [N.] as Canvasser in this Parish [and give you this as a token of your ministry].

-15. Officers of Church Organizations Sponsor I present to you these persons to be installed as of in this congregation.
-Antiphon God will not overlook your work and the love which you show for his sake.
-V. Teach me to do what pleases you, for you are my God: R. Let your good Spirit lead me on level ground.
-Let us pray.
-(Silence) Regard, O Lord, our supplications, and confirm with your heavenly benediction your servants whom we admit today to the ministry (office) of ; that with sincere devotion of mind and body they may offer you a service acceptable to your divine Majesty; through Jesus Christ our Lord.
+15. Officers of Church Organizations

+God will not overlook your work and the love which you show for his sake.

+- V. Teach me to do what pleases you, for you are my God: - R. Let your good Spirit lead me on level ground.

+Regard, O Lord, our supplications, and confirm with your heavenly benediction your servants whom we admit today to the ministry (office) of ; that with sincere devotion of mind and body they may offer you a service acceptable to your divine Majesty; through Jesus Christ our Lord.
 Amen.

 In the Name of God and of this congregation, I admit you [N.] to the office of of [and give you this as a token of your office].